-The head of studies is responsible for communicating relevant figures to the study board, and examination appeals data to the chair of the external examiners.
+The head of studies is responsible for communicating relevant figures to the study board.

 The department administrator is responsible for communicating relevant data to the relevant administrative staff in his or her own secretariat – at the very least to programme-administrative staff.

-The director of studies is responsible for communicating relevant data to the appropriate administrative staff in the Study and Examinations Office.
+The director of studies is responsible for communicating relevant data to the appropriate administrative staff in Educational Services.